German inflation slows but remains above ECB target in June

-BERLIN, June 29 (Reuters) - Germany's annual consumer price inflation eased in June, but remained above the European Central Bank's target of close to but below 2%, the Federal Statistics Office said on Tuesday.
+BERLIN (Reuters) -Germany’s annual consumer price inflation eased in June, but remained above the European Central Bank’s target of close to but below 2%, the Federal Statistics Office said on Tuesday.

 Consumer prices, harmonised to make them comparable with inflation data from other European Union countries, rose by 2.1% in June, down from 2.4% in May.